Karan Johar to Rajkummar Rao, Bollywood Celebrities Send Mother's Day Wishes - ExBulletin

 Karan Johar to Rajkummar Rao, Bollywood Celebrities Send Mother’s Day Wishes

-On Mother’s Day 2023, several Bollywood celebrities took to their social media handles and expressed their heartfelt wishes.
+Mumbai, May 14: On the occasion of Mother’s Day 2023, several Bollywood celebrities used their handles on social media and expressed their heartfelt wishes.

-Taking to Instagram, ace director Karan Johar shared a series of throwback photos featuring his mother and children Yash and Roohi and wrote, “Roohi, Yash and I are blessed to have you as our Rock, our pillar, our consciousness and our heartbeat….
-I love you mom to the moon and back.
+Taking to Instagram, ace director Karan Johar shared a series of throwback photos featuring his mother and children Yash and Roohi and wrote, “Roohi, Yash and I are blessed to have you as our Rock, our pillar, our conscience and our heartbeat… I love you mom to the moon and back.”

 Actor Rakul Preet Singh shared a series of photos with his mum and wrote, “My sweetest mum!
-You have held my hand since I was a child and continue to do so in every way thank you for making me the person I am.. your passion for letting your children live their dream is what makes us what we are.
-Thank you for teaching me to be a strong, independent and compassionate girl and thank you for being the pillar of our family. @ri.ni112 And a Happy Mother’s Day to all the amazing mothers who selflessly sacrifice themselves every day for their children.
+You’ve been holding my hand since I was a kid and you keep doing it through thick and thin thank you for doing of me the person that i am. your passion for letting your children live their dream is what makes us who we are.
+Thank you for teaching me to be a strong, independent and compassionate girl and thank you for being the pillar from our family..
+I love you infinitely, more than you can know that every day is your mommy day because without you we are nothing #happymothersday #everydaymothersday @ri.ni112 And a happy mother’s day to all mothers incredible people who selflessly sacrifice themselves every day for their children.”

 Actress Ananya Panday shared a series of throwback photos on her Instagram Story and wrote, “Mom day everyday.”